Pets: Is it ethical to keep them?

 The most troubling aspects of companion animal care by the new ‘breed’ of pet ownership is attributing human qualities to animals.
 They skew the lines of recognising they are a different species.
 The greatest threat to companion animals, carapace, canine, feline … is that they remain companions as long as they remain convenient.
 If your lifestyle cannot accommodate an animal, do not bring one into your home.
 Do not surrender, send away or give away (abandon) an animal that has been in your care.
 If you’ve outgrown their entertainment value and life for you has become busy, you are the problem, not the animal.
 This is the real danger facing companion animals.

 With the new trend of pet parenting, we’ve anthropormorsized our pets, to the point where they’re being dressed up as human babies.
 This article does pose some relevant questions.
 Pets have become symbols and extension of an image people wish to project.
 The dichotomy however is astounding, caring pet parent one week, looking for a boarding kennel the next because the holidays have arrived.
 If these animals have taken the place of children, or are practice children, why kennel them? take them along.

 This spills over into another trend, pet friendly vacations and properties.
-It may shortly be necessary for hotels or homestays to be pet friendly.
+It may shortly be necessary for hotels, vacation rentals or home stays to be pet friendly.
 Especially since “my kids” and “my dogs” are now interchangeable terms!
 We’ve crossed a line, the terms kids and dogs cannot be interchangeable.
 It cannot be stated and stated enough that this new generation of pet parents are blurring the lines of species.
 They are expecting human traits from canine and feline pets.
 Animal breeding to modify physical traits have long been a source of concern for pet owners and veterinarians.
 They have warned owners of illness and physical difficulties related to certain breeds like short nosed Pugs.